Stojj2/Portfolio-Project-1/README.md

   - rgb 0, 0, 0
 - Black color will be used for most of the text

-- Font for the entire webpage is [Orbitron](https://fonts.google.com/specimen/Orbitron)
+- The font for the entire webpage is [Orbitron](https://fonts.google.com/specimen/Orbitron)
 ## **Wireframe**

   - ### Homepage